We now continue our heartfelt Christmas Bird Count Story about birds, love, and intestinal distress.

 Hot Dam!
 Cold Dam?

 The day was getting colder, but the count continued, no matter the weather!
-Doc and I loaded back into the Taurus and burned off towards our next destination, Mozingo Lake.
+Doc and I loaded back into the Taurus and burned off toward our next destination, Mozingo Lake.
 It was here we would get on top of the dam and scope the ducks found in the ice hole (grown men spend hours sitting on cold ice, "fishing," just so they can say ice hole, uninhibited).
 If you remember back to the last story, part of the adventure included racing over the sewage lagoon dikes (and finding a Black-legged Kittiwake).
 It was on one of these dikes we scrambled out, jumped a barbed wire fence, and flushed some Green-winged Teal.
 Why is this important?
 Barbwire is sharp.
-That’s all you need to know for the moment.
+That is all you need to know for the moment.